aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotFilter/GetFilterType/_index.md

 ## GetFilterType function

-Gets the autofilter type of the pivot filter.
+Gets the filter type of the pivot filter.

 ```go